-Like many fishes inhabiting temperate ecosystems, the life histories of Atlantic croaker, spot, and striped bass involve a seasonal migratory phase wherein fishes seasonally move into and out of inshore habitats from the coastal ocean (Buchheister et al., 2013; Murdy & Musick, 2013).
+Like many fishes inhabiting temperate ecosystems, the life histories of Atlantic croaker, spot, and striped bass involve a seasonal migratory phase wherein fishes seasonally move into and out of inshore habitats from the continental shelf (Buchheister et al., 2013; Murdy & Musick, 2013).
 Importantly, the peak abundances of these species in VA waters are typically seasonally compensatory, implying that their harvest dynamics may also be seasonally compensatory, and that this compensation would stabilize the harvest portfolio.
-We found evidence for this effect, although the positive contribution of seasonal species compensation to harvest asynchrony was overwhelmed by the negative effect of species statistical averaging.
-This finding suggests that seasonal species compensation was and is not effective in stabilizing within-year harvests in the face of fewer fish entering into the Bay (Schonfeld et al., 2022).
-Such biomass declines challenge the capacity for fishers to diversify among finfish species since fishers in the Bay typically do not operate outside of Bay waters where these species may be found in higher numbers (Kirkley, 1997)(Schonfeld et al., 2022).
+We found evidence for this effect, although the positive contribution of seasonal species compensation to harvest asynchrony was overwhelmed by the negative effect of species statistical averaging as discussed previously.
+This finding suggests that seasonal species compensation was and is not effective in stabilizing within-year harvests in the face of fewer fish in the Bay year over year.
+Such biomass declines among fished species may challenge the capacity for Bay fishers to diversify among finfish species, since these fisheries have historically operated inshore (Kirkley, 1997) where the diversity of viable alternative finfish targets is limited and where gear types are different from those used offshore (Kirkley, 1997), limiting the ease of diversifying spatially to offshore targets.

 However, one diversification opportunity that may prove important for providing stability to commercial fishers in the Bay that would also not require leaving the Bay to fish is the emerging blue catfish (Ictalurus furcatus) fishery.
 Blue catfish is an invasive species whose abundances have increased dramatically in Bay tributaries in recent years, and in VA waters, harvests of blue catfish have exceeded those of striped bass since 2015 (Fabrizio et al., 2021).
 The governments of Maryland and Virginia have recently put forth legislative efforts supporting the development of a commercial fishery around this species (Senate Joint Resolution 4, 2021; Blue Catfish Processing, Flash Freezing, and Infrastructure Grant Program, 2023).